 • EDUC5501 Educational Technologies

-• EDUC6740 Introduction to Students with Disabilities and Autistic Spectrum Disorders
+• EDUC6740 Introduction to Students with Disabilities and Autistic Spectrum Disorders* (This course is a prerequisite for all courses in the TSD program.)

 • EDUC6931 Diversity, Equity and Justice in Schools and Society

-Courses Required for Supervisor Certificate (12 credits)
+Courses Required for Supervisor Certificate (12 Credits)

 • EDUC6702 Curriculum and Instruction: Theory and Practice